obenchekroun/starmap-obe/README.md

 By doing that, a `starmap.uf2`  firmware is generated that can be flashed on the microcontroller.

+### Usage
+Flashing the firmware will get you running.
+The code makes use of the 4 buttons on the Pimoroni pico display pack :
+- `X` : switch to manual mode (with manula written on the screen and the led turning red), which allows you to get forward and backward in time resp. with the buttons `B` and `A`
+  - in this mode, the screen won't be updated unless a button is pressed
+- `Y` : go back to auto mode, with the screen updating the datetime every minute and the map once every five minutes

 ### Serial console
 ``` bash
 ls /dev/tty.*